Kuri Manju: Japanese Pastry Wagashi Chestnut Bun

 Kuri Manju (栗饅頭)

-The sweet bean paste for the filling of Kuri Manju is usually made from white beans, such as white kidney bean or white adzuki, and often mixed with chestnut paste.
+The main ingredient of the Anko filling is usually white beans, such as white kidney beans or white adzuki, often mixed with chestnut paste.

-The wheat flour dough of Kuri Manju is not that sweet but has some moisture and is easy to melt, while the chestnut-white bean paste filling inside has a delicious sweetness, which spreads in the mouth, making the overall snack an absolute delight.
+The wheat flour dough of Kuri Manju is not that sweet.
+It has some moisture and is easy to melt.

-Lastly, for people who want to know the specific ingredients and nutrition facts of Kuri Manju, here are the labels.
+Lastly, here are the specific ingredients and nutrition facts of the Kuri Manju from Mitsubishi Foods.

 (Reference Page: Wikipedia 栗饅頭 )